Library

 Content Library

-• Chamomile is given by mouth or applied topically and is used off-label and over the counter to treat inflammatory skin conditions, gastrointestinal upset, and anxiety.
+• Cetyl myristoleate is a supplement given by mouth and is used over the counter to treat osteoarthritis, most commonly in dogs.
 Give as directed by your veterinarian.
-Side effects are uncommon if used at the proper dose, but may include vomiting, diarrhea, or skin irritation.
-Do not use in pets that are allergic to it or other plants in the daisy family.
+Side effects are uncommon but may include gastrointestinal upset.
+Use cautiously in debilitated, pregnant, or lactating pets.
 If a negative reaction occurs, please call your veterinary office.

 URGENT CARE